dbpedia/DBpedia-LiveNeural-Chatbot/LC-QuAD/Readme.md

     ```
     **Code - [OnlySpotlight.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/onlyspotlight.py)**

-    **Process**- Here we simply use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *annotate* function to get the results and then compare with the available entity names.
+    **Process**- Here we simply use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *annotate* function to get the results and then compare with the LCQuAD benchmark answers.

     **Conclusion**-
     * There are  2029/5000 samples correctly annotated